ptyagii/JBoss-docker/README.md

 # JBoss-docker

-This is about all the commands that are required to run JBoss on docker and change JVM_OPTIONS.
+This covers all the commands that are required to run JBoss on docker and change JVM_OPTIONS.

 ### Start docker #